typedb/typedb-docs/0001-typedb/01-start/03-quickstart.md

 ---
-pageTitle: Quickstart
+pageTitle: Quickstart guide
 keywords: getting started, typedb, typeql, tutorial, quickstart, overview
 longTailKeywords: get started with typedb, typedb tutorial, typedb quickstart, learn typedb
-summary: Learn about the constructs of the TypeDB Schema, visualise a knowledge graph, perform read and write queries and explore the power of automated reasoning and analytics with TypeDB.
+summary: Learn how to create a TypeDB database, load schema and data, perform queries.
 toc: false
 ---

-# Quickstart Guide
+# Quickstart guide

 ## Overview

-This quickstart goes through the step-by-step process of creating and interacting with a TypeDB database designed for an [Identity and Access Management](https://en.wikipedia.org/wiki/Identity_management) solution that will be described [later](04-iam-schema.md).
+This Quickstart guide goes through the step-by-step process of creating and interacting with a TypeDB database designed for an
+[Identity and Access Management](https://en.wikipedia.org/wiki/Identity_management) solution that will be described [later](04-iam-schema.md).

 <div class="note">
 [Important]
 We highly recommend completing this guide.
 Its goal is to prepare an environment for TypeDB exploration and development.
-The resulting database schema and data will be needed for example queries throughout the documentation.
+The resulting database (schema and data) will be needed for example queries throughout the documentation.
 </div>

 ## Prerequisites

-This quickstart takes advantage of TypeDB Studio, a desktop GUI tool for interacting with TypeDB.
+This Quickstart guide takes advantage of TypeDB Studio, a desktop GUI tool for interacting with TypeDB.
 To proceed, please install both TypeDB and TypeDB Studio:

 - [Install TypeDB](02-installation.md)
 - [Install TypeDB Studio](../../02-clients/01-studio.md#get-typedb-studio)